What's on the site and how it works

 Acts, Bills, Legislative Instruments, Other Instruments, Supplementary Order Papers

-This website provides free public access to up-to-date unofficial versions of New Zealand Acts, Bills (proposed Acts), and Legislative Instruments.
+This website provides free public access to up-to-date versions of New Zealand Acts, Bills (proposed Acts), and Legislative Instruments.
 It links to Other Instruments—see below.
 The website also provides Supplementary Order Papers (SOPs, a type of proposed amendment to a Bill).
 All in-force legislation is provided, and all current Bills and Supplementary Order Papers, as well as earlier versions.

 If an Act or Legislative Instrument has been amended, it is shown with the amendments incorporated—so the website provides up-to-date legislation.
 (See How up to date is this website?).
 The individual amendment Acts and Legislative Instruments are also available—see Amendment legislation below.